israelias/resume-ux/README.md

 - How is the information organised?

 - What kind of structure will we use?

-  - Complex
-  - Simple
-  - Linear narrative - Discernible but restrictive
+  - [x] Linear narrative - Discernible but restrictive
-  - Non-linear/Hyperlinked - Flexible but possibly confusing

-  > ##### Which fits the demographic and goals best?

 ### 3.2 Interaction Design (IXD)